nanawei11/Secuer/README.md

 * --yaml

-  The parameters of data preprocessing. see [config.yaml](https://github.com/nanawei11/Secuer/blob/main/config.yaml) more details.
+  The parameters of data preprocessing. see [config.yaml](https://github.com/nanawei11/Secuer/blob/main/config.yaml) for more details.

 #### options
 You can also specify the following options: